darkoperator/Posh-Sysmon/README.md

 ```
 # Change Log

+## Version 0.7.1
+* Fixed issue with conditions with filters with space in them.

 ## Version 0.7
 * Added support for ProcessAccess filtering added in Sysmon 4.1
 * Added function New-SysmonProcessAccess for creating ProcessAccess filters.